adachille/parkinsons-detector/README.md

 ### [Multiple Sound Recording (MSR) Dataset](https://archive.ics.uci.edu/ml/datasets/Parkinson+Speech+Dataset+with++Multiple+Types+of+Sound+Recordings) [6]

 ##### Training data
-The training data were gathered from 20 patients with Parkinsons and 20 health individuals.
+The training data were gathered from 20 patients with Parkinsons and 20 healthy individuals.
 Multiple types of sound recordings were taken from each participant (listed below) and expert physicians assigned each participant a Unified Parkinson's Disease Rating Scale (UPDRS) score.

 **Utterances**
 * 1: sustained vowel (“a”)